Equiangular lines via matrix projection: Orthogonal projection of matrices

-In our previous work together with Dr\"{a}xler, Keevash, and Sudakov \cite{BDKS18}, the arguments rested upon finding a sufficiently large subset $S \subseteq \Ce$ such that $\inprod{u}{v} = \alpha$ for all $u \neq v \in S$, i.e.\ a large regular simplex, and then projecting the remaining vectors onto the orthogonal complement of the span of this simplex.
-In this paper, we overcome this barrier by working in the Hilbert space of $r \times r$ real symmetric matrices $\Se_r$ equipped with the Frobenius inner product and observing that the collection of projection matrices $\Ce' = \{ v_1 v_1^{\intercal}, \ldots, v_n v_n^{\intercal} \}$ forms a large regular simplex in this space.
-Note that the fact that $\Ce'$ is a simplex has been known for quite some time, as it implies that $\Ce'$ is a linearly independent set which, together with the fact that the dimension of $\Se_r$ is $\binom{r+1}{2}$, allows one to conclude Gerzon's absolute bound.
-Our main contribution is the observation that one can obtain interesting geometric inequalities by orthogonally projecting a matrix onto the span of $v_1 v_1^{\intercal}, \ldots, v_n v_n^{\intercal}$ and using the fact that the Frobenius norm can only decrease.
-A benefit of this approach is that if $n = \binom{r+1}{2} = \dim(\Se_r)$, then $v_1 v_1^{\intercal}, \ldots, v_n v_n^{\intercal}$ span $\Se_r$, in which case our inequalities are tight.
+The usual way one studies real equiangular lines in $\R^r$ is by choosing a unit vector along each line, thereby obtaining a collection of vectors $\Ce$ with all pairwise inner products lying in the set $\{\alpha, -\alpha\}$ where $\alpha$ is the cosine of the common angle, i.e.\ $\Ce$ is a spherical $\{\alpha, -\alpha \}$-code in $\R^r$.
+In our previous work together with Dr\"{a}xler, Keevash, and Sudakov \cite{BDKS18}, the arguments rested upon finding a sufficiently large subset of $\Ce$ with the property that all pairwise inner products are $\alpha$, i.e.\ a large regular simplex, and then projecting remaining vectors onto the orthogonal complement of the span of this simplex.
+However, instead of looking for such a simplex in $\Ce$, in this paper we use the fact that the projection matrices $\{ v v^{\intercal} : v \in \Ce \}$ already form a large regular simplex in $\Se_r$, the space of $r \times r$ real symmetric matrices with respect to the Frobenius inner product.
+This result is well known and indeed, when combined with the fact that the dimension of $\Se_r$ is $\binom{r+1}{2}$, it yields a proof of the absolute bound.

-As a first application, we observe that projecting the identity matrix $I$ onto $v_1 v_1^{\intercal}, \ldots, v_n v_n^{\intercal}$ gives a new proof of the relative bound.
-In fact, the relative bound is actually a special case of the Welch bound, an important inequality in coding theory \cite{W74} with applications in signal analysis and quantum information theory, see \cite{EF02, LL14, MM93}.
-In a more general form, it states that for any collection $\Ce = \{v_1, \ldots, v_n\}$ of unit vectors in $\C^r$, we have